Skip to main content

 Do I need a lawyer for a wildfire claim?

-Wildfire claims are complex — they often involve multiple parties (utility companies, government agencies, insurance carriers), massive documentation, and competing interests.
-An experienced attorney ensures you don't settle for less than your claim is worth and handles the legal complexity so you can focus on rebuilding.
+Wildfire claims are complex — they often involve multiple parties (utility companies, government agencies, insurance carriers), massive documentation, two parallel recovery tracks (insurance + liability), and competing interests with different deadlines.
+An experienced attorney ensures you don't settle for less than your claim is worth, invokes the statutory protections in your favor before the carrier sets the framing, and handles the legal complexity so you can focus on rebuilding.

 Lost Your Home in a Wildfire?